RishabhRD/450DSA/dynamic_programming/important.md

 Similar to coin change problem.
 Just take care that we need to find if any subset can make sum/2 (if sum is even).
 If sum is odd then not possible.

+## 40.cc : longest palindromic subsequence

+because it is not guaranteed that (i + 1, j) and (i, j - 1) would always be defined when computing (i,j) so we instead went for filling table with length from 2 to size. (length 1 means answer 1).
+Inside we iterate i and based on length we take j.
+With this approach it is always guranteed those two will be defined.